Frequently asked questions

 I’m a mid-priced copywriter.
 I don’t charge silly prices and I’m also not the cheapest.
 There are many firms in far-flung lands offering copywriting services for peanuts.
 However, these firms often have a reputation for producing high-volume, low-quality content.
 You get what you pay for at the end of the day.

-When you hire me, you’re getting an experienced copywriter with proven expertise in crafting high-impact content for many businesses.
+When you hire me, you’re getting an experienced copywriter with proven expertise in crafting high-impact content for businesses.

 I’m an ethical copywriter – so I keep my costs in line with industry rates.
 Learn more about the going rates for UK copywriters on the ProCopywriters website.